 This is something that most people don't think about much primarily because the market may not give them a choice.
 The coatings of the display panel fall into two categories: glossy or anti-glare (matte).
 The majority of monitors for consumers use a glossy coating.
 This is done because it tends to show off colors better in low light conditions.
 The downside is that when used under bright light it generates glare and reflections.
 You can tell most monitors with glossy coatings either through the use of glass on the outside front of the monitor or through terms such as crystal to describe the filters.
 Business oriented monitors tend to come with anti-glare coatings.
 These have a film over the LCD panel that helps reduces reflections.
 It will slightly mute the colors but they are much better in bright lighting conditions such as offices with overhead flourescent lighting.

-A good way to tell which type of coating will work best for your LCD monitor is to do a small test where the computer is going to be used.
+A good way to tell which type of coating will work best for your LCD monitor is to do a small test where the display is going to be used.
 Take a small piece of glass such as a picture frame and place it where the monitor would be and set the lighting how it will be when the computer is used.
 If you see a lot of reflections or glare off the glass, it is best to get an anti-glare coated screen.
 If you don't have the reflections and glare, then a glossy screen will work fine.

 Contrast ratios are a big marketing tool by the manufacturers and one that is not easy for consumers to grasp.
 Essentially, this is the measurement of the difference in brightness from the darkest to brightest portion on the screen.
 The problem is that this measurement will vary throughout the screen.
 This is due to the slight variations in the lighting behind the panel.
 Manufacturers will use the highest contrast ratio they can find on a screen, so it is very deceptive.
 Basically a higher contrast ratio will mean that the screen will tend to have deeper blacks and brighter whites.
 Look for the typical contrast ratio which is around 1000:1 rather than dynamic numbers that is often in the millions to one.